Faith in Action

 An essential and life-changing piece of a Holy Cross education and your St. Edward's experience is the chance to put faith into action through community service.
 Students begin by engaging in local community service experiences, moving up to national projects and graduating to deeply immersive international service breaks.

 Near or far, you can impact a life and enrich your own.

-In partnership with the Office of Career Services, Campus Ministry teams with local nonprofit agencies, such as Caritas of Austin, Austin Children's Museum, Easter Seals of Central Texas, Ventana del Soul, Meals on Wheels and others to offer volunteer and internship opportunities for students.
+In partnership with the Office of Career and Professional Development, Campus Ministry teams with local nonprofit agencies, such as Caritas of Austin, Austin Children's Museum, Easter Seals of Central Texas, Ventana del Soul, Meals on Wheels and others to offer volunteer and internship opportunities for students.

 St. Edward’s Reflect–Volunteer–Engage (S.E.R.V.E.)
 Austin serves the community working in collaboration with area nonprofits, examines critical social justice issues and builds lasting bonds between students through weekly service projects.
 Students commit to serve the entire semester at local sites such as:

 - River City Youth Foundation

 - Wild Basin Wilderness Preserve … and others

 Each fall, students at St. Edward's join in a variety of events that address hunger, homelessness and related challenges in the greater Austin community.
 Programs range from an annual Thanksgiving Food Drive to a Hunger Banquet to a 24-hour Fast.